omarsar/omarsar.github.io/_posts/2016-03-27-service-security-2016-nthu-notes.md

 author: billy_rick
 modified: 2016-08-28
 comments: true
-excerpt: "Service Security 2016 NTHU Notes :lock:"
+excerpt: "Service Security 2016 NTHU Notes"
 tags: []
 ---

 ## Information Entropy
 1. Privacy vs Security (Panopticon (Psychologically affect humans))
 2. Information Security: Base 6 usage, can be used to represent a larger set of numbers.
 3. The difficulty of compression: explain (Information is more valuabe based on how compressable it is/ not how meaningful it is to me)
 4. Predictability & Compressability define the Entropy of Information
 5. Wheather (atmospheric noise) -> the best way to randomize information